Michaelcrem/Mortgage-Calculator/README.md

 * Once the loan price is obtained, the value is used in a mathmatical algorithm used to calculate the monthly mortage payments.
 Data used concurrently with the loan amount to calculate the monthly mortage payment consist of:
     * 5 percent interest rate
+    * 15 or 30 year loan options
     * the average U.S. mill rate (.008) (used to calculate property tax)
     * home insuarnace ($22 / monthley rough estimitate)

 Depending on how the user scrolls each range slider, the value of the expression will get reasigned to a new value.

+## Styling and Data Visualization